canonical/cloud-init/doc/rtd/reference/datasources/zstack.rst

 ZStack
 ******

-ZStack platform provides an AWS EC2 meta-data service, but with different datasource identity.
+ZStack platform provides an AWS EC2 instance metadata service, but with different datasource identity.
 More information about ZStack can be found at `ZStack`_.